Zanzibarr/Notify/readme.md

 ```shell
 notify -uninstall
 ```
-And remove the lines added to the ~/.bashrc file.
+and remove the lines added at the end to the ~/.bashrc file.

 # Credits
 Authors: <a href="https://github.com/Zanzibarr">@Zanzibarr</a> <a href="https://github.com/RickSrick">@RickSrick</a>